Merzasphor/MWSE/docs/source/types/tes3region.md

 ### `name`

 The region's name.
-Must be a string less than 32 characters.
+It must be a string less than 32 characters long.

 **Returns**: